Gkcloud5/Cloud-engineer-learn-2025/01-OS/000-Progress tracker/OS Overview - 20th Oct 2025.md

 ## 🧠 What I Learned
 Key points or takeaways:
-- Without OS computer is js
+- Without OS computer is just electrical parts
+- OS is manager of computer
 -

 ---